lexbor/docs/source/examples/encoding/data_by_name.md

-The example presented in [lexbor/encoding/data_by_name.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/data_by_name.c) effectively demonstrates how to access encoding data using the Lexbor encoding library.
+The example presented in [lexbor/encoding/data_by_name.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/data_by_name.c) effectively demonstrates how to access encoding data using the `lexbor` encoding library.
 It showcases the importance of error handling and provides a simple way to retrieve and display the name of a character encoding, using UTF-8 as a practical example.
 This code can serve as a foundational component for